How to Visit Cinque Torri in the Dolomites: A Complete Guide

 Here's a quick visual of where Cinque Torri sits within the Dolomites, so that you can plan your itinerary accordingly.

-Chairlift Info:
+Chairlift details:

 Rifugio Scoiattoli at the top of Cinque Torri